dalibo/pitrery/INSTALL.md

   the archiving process but ensure archives are not corrupted in case of a power loss on the destination.

+* `ARCHIVE_FILE_CHMOD` can be used to configure the permission of the archived file.
+The value must be in octal form as understood by `chmod`.
+It can help with uid/gid issues on NFS shares used by different hosts, and should not be necessary in most of the cases.

 * `SYSLOG` can be set to "yes" to log messages to syslog, otherwise stderr is used for messages.  `SYSLOG_FACILITY` and `SYSLOG_IDENT` can then by used to store messages in the log file of PostgreSQL